supakan0409/SafeLink-Local-Shield/README.md

 * **Language:** Kotlin

-* **Platform:** Android Native
+* **Platform:** Native Android (MVVM pattern elements)

+* **Security:**
+  * WebViewClient Hardening
+  * WindowManager.LayoutParams.FLAG_SECURE
-* **Security:** Android Intent Filter, WebViewClient Hardening, WindowManager.FLAG_SECURE
+  * Android Biometric API
+  * Runtime Permission Handling (SMS)

 * **Data Source:** GitHub Phishing Database (Open Source Intelligence)

 ## 📥 Installation

-* Download the latest APK from the Releases section.
+1. Download the latest APK from the Releases section.

-* Install on your Android device.
+2. Install on your Android device.

-* Set SafeLink as your default browser for maximum protection.
+3. Set SafeLink as your Default Browser for maximum protection.

+4. Grant SMS Permission to enable the Guardian Alert feature.

+### ⚠️ Disclaimer

+This project is a Proof of Concept (PoC) developed for educational purposes and as a technical demonstration of Android security hardening.

 ---
 **Developed by Supakan** | © 2026 All Rights Reserved.